freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2170.1

 Excellent.
+All the majors are there.
 Next, use the appropriate join to show only students that are enrolled in a major, and only majors that have a student enrolled in it.

 #### HINTS